rhanekom/Switcheroo/README.md

 Features can depend on other features.
 For instance, it is sometimes convenient to have a "main" feature, and then sub-features that depend on it.
 Dependencies can be specified in configuration as a comma delimited list.

-_Note: Detection for circular dependencies when manipulating the feature toggles via code are not yet detected and will result in a StackOverflowException being thrown.
-Simple detection for this case is in place when using the application configuration to configure feature toggles._

 ```c#
 var mainFeature = new BooleanToggle("mainFeature", true);
 var subFeature1 = new BooleanToggle("subFeature1", true);